Music Theory Placement Test for First-Year Music Majors

 - If you are not a singer, start singing on a regular basis.
 You do not need to take voice lessons, but you should be able to sing in tune and match pitches.
 In Basic Musicianship classes, you train your abilities to sing at sight, etc.

-If you have questions about the music curriculum at Rutgers-Camden, please do not hesitate to contact Dr. Joe Schiavo at email@example.com .
+If you have questions about the music curriculum at Rutgers-Camden, email Dr. Joe Schiavo at firstname.lastname@example.org.